Keep Your Startup Out Of The Sand

 - Service – Where the company provides an action or a service.

-- Resell or Distribution – Where a company sells the products of other companies.
+- Retail or Distribution - Where a company sells the products of other companies.

 - Product – Where a company produces and sells its own products.

-If you are a product based business, state your product or products (generally is OK), then follow through the steps on the rest of this page.
+So, to start, if you are a product based business, list your product or products (generally is OK), then follow through the steps on the rest of this page.

-Your list should include all the normal things like: Money, Time, Friends, Service Sources, Mentors, the Internet, this Article, etc..
-But think a little deeper — how about Brain Power, Enthusiasm, and people your friends know.
+Your list should include all the normal things like: Money, Time, Friends, Service Sources, Mentors, this Article, etc..
+But think a little deeper - how about Brain Power, Enthusiasm, and the people your friends know.
 This list should get pretty long.

 Resources are all the things that are available to help move your business forward.